coldarse/SND.SMP/README.md

 ## Introduction

-This SMI portal is created to replace the V1 version for Signature Mail.
+This SMI Portal is created to replace the V1 version for Signature Mail.
 It is a revamped version, which consists of the frontend (Angular 17), backend (Dotnet 8 Core C#), a background worker to process heavy tasks, a MySQL as database, and a dockerized FileServer called ChibiSafe.
-All these are running on their own respective images using Docker (Except for the DB).
+All these are running on their respective images using Docker (Except for the DB).
 The recommended server for this project is a Linux Server due to its flexibility, ease of use, and affordability.

 ## SMP Information